Immunization

 Areas of focus

-We help make high-quality, affordable vaccines more widely available by ensuring that supply meets demand, procurement is effective and efficient, and supply chains can deliver vaccines when and where they are needed.
-We focus on using data to support decision-making and accountability and to identify gaps in the partner ecosystem that can be filled through our financial support and expertise.
+We help make high-quality and affordable vaccines available by ensuring that supply meets demand, procurement is effective and efficient, and supply chains deliver vaccines when and where they are needed.
+We focus on using data to inform strong decision-making and accountability and to identify gaps in the partner ecosystem that can be filled through our financial support and expertise.

-We work to accelerate the introduction and use of Gavi-supported vaccines to save lives, with particular focus on HPV vaccine introductions and measles campaigns that have potential for large-scale impact.
+We work to accelerate the introduction, use, and optimization of high-impact Gavi-supported vaccines to save lives, with particular focus on HPV vaccine introductions and measles campaigns.

-In collaboration with governments and other local, national, and global immunization partners, we work to strengthen immunization systems and delivery pathways to reach underserved communities, including by addressing health system constraints and barriers to care.
+In collaboration with governments and local, national, and global partners, we work to strengthen immunization systems and delivery pathways to reach underserved communities.
+We focus on addressing health system constraints and barriers to care, including by bolstering coverage in under-immunized communities.

-We work to improve routine immunization coverage in areas of the world with the lowest vaccine coverage, especially those with the highest polio risk.
-We focus on rapid learning, impact measurement, and building strong partnerships.
-The lessons we learn can inform the broader immunization sector’s efforts to improve immunization coverage in conflict zones and other fragile and low-coverage settings.
+Through RISP, we work to improve routine immunization coverage in subnational areas that have some of the lowest rates of vaccine coverage.
+Our work has a rigorous focus on rapid learning, impact measurement, and building strong partnerships.
+We apply lessons to the broader immunization sector’s understanding of replicable and sustainable approaches to improving immunization coverage in conflict zones and fragile and low-coverage settings.

-We work closely with country leaders, civil society organizations, and other partners to ensure that immunization remains a high priority at the national, regional, and global levels.
-This work includes mobilizing funding for Gavi, supporting advocates and immunization champions, and ensuring sufficient funding and strong policies to support the introduction and scale-up of vaccines.
+We work closely with country leaders, development partners, civil society organizations, WHO, UNICEF, the World Bank and other partners on advocacy and communications efforts to ensure that immunization remains a priority at the global, regional, and national levels.
+This work includes mobilizing funding for Gavi, supporting advocates and immunization champions in raising awareness of the importance of restoring and strengthening routine immunization, and ensuring that sufficient funding and strong policies are in place to support vaccine introductions and scaling up of immunization efforts.

 Why focus on immunization?